rzezeski/try-try-try/2011/riak-core-the-vnode/README.md

 * Each machine has a _vnode master_ who's purpose is to keep track of all active vnodes on it's node

 As you can see a vnode takes on a lot of responsibility.
-If none of the above is sinking in then think of the ring like a honeycomb.
-A partition is equivalent to a cell in the comb and a vnode is a  worker bee which, at any one time, is reponsible for exactly one of those cells.
-When a worker bee dies another springs in it's place to take care of that cell.
-If too many bees die then the comb deteriorates.
-BTW, if you're wondering where the queen bee is then I'd be tempted to call her the _vnode master_ but that's a stretch since there is a master for each machine in the cluster.
-Analogies only go so far.
+Luckily, the good folks at Basho have already done most of the heavy lifting by providing a vnode _behavior_ which you code to.
+If Erlang is like a foreign language to you than think of a _behavior_ like an _interface_ in that it declares functions (callbacks) that you must implement.
+A behavior doesn't stop there, however.
+It also provides a _container_ which implements the semtantics of the behavior and makes calls into your callback module.
+Kind of like how J2EE provides a web container and you simply code a Servlet, except way cooler.
+By coding to a behavior you are free to focus on the problem you need to solve rather than how to implement a vnode.
+That said, you can't do much if you don't understand the inputs and outputs of these callbacks.
+That's why you're reading this.

 Lifecycle Callbacks